smokingpun/smokingpun.github.io/_posts/2015-05-01-Writing-an-effective-job-description.md

 <div class="blog_caption">

-The way you write can be just as important as what you write – so show don't tell!
+The way you write can be just as important as what you write – so show don't tell! <a href="https://flic.kr/p/kfwWo">[photo credit]</a>

 </div>